Gossip columnist: History

 Having fallen into ill-repute after the heyday of Hopper and Parsons, gossip columnists saw a comeback in the 1980s.
-Many mainstream magazines such as Time, which would once have considered the idea of hiring gossip columnists to pen articles to have been beneath their stature, now have sections titled "People" or "Entertainment".
-Such mainstream gossip columns provide a light chatty glimpse into the private lives and misadventures of the rich and famous.
+Many mainstream magazines such as Time, which once considered the hiring of gossip columnists as beneath their stature, now have sections titled "People" or "Entertainment".
+Such mainstream gossip columns provide a light, chatty glimpse into the private lives and misadventures of the rich and famous.

 At the other end of the journalism spectrum, there are entire publications that deal primarily in gossip, rumor, and innuendo about celebrities, such as the British 'red-top' tabloids and the celebrity 'tell-all' magazines.